alexander-bergeron/go-app-tmpl/README.md

 1. Determine how to set host automatically for swagger page rather than manual change after generation.

 2. Setup CORS so its not hard coded.

+3. setup static css and js

+4. test to see if air works in container